pepijndevos/pepijndevos.github.com/_posts/2019-01-04-bucket-brigade-delay.markdown

 To be honest, the current circuit sounds quite bad and is not very flexible.
 It just adds a fixed delay and loops it back on itself, going from inaudible to metallic to oscillating in the blink of an eye.
 The best sound I got out of it is the click track when it's almost oscillating and becomes this funny tone by itself.
 Maybe all of the filtering in the reference circuit make it a lot better, but I have some other ideas.

 I have like 5 of these delay chips, so it'd be fun to chain them together for a longer delay.
 The other thing is the clock generator: You can disconnect the RC and drive the oscillator externally.
-I'm thinking I could create an external clock, and modulate that with an LFO to create a tremolo effect.
+I'm thinking I could create an external clock, and modulate that with an LFO to create a vibrato effect.

-**Update**: Tremolo works like a charm.
+**Update**: Vibrato works like a charm.
 I simply drove the clock with an Arduino as follows.
 Then I played a sine wave and some acoustic guitar into it for demonstration.

 {% highlight C++ %}
 void setup() {